mint42/exploringroot/README.md

 root [0] .x FILENAME.C
 ```

-Make sure to run the commands from inside the appropriate project foler so that there are no path resolving errors.
+Make sure to run the commands from inside the appropriate project folder so that there are no path resolving errors.

 ## OVERVIEW